Have a question about Song of the South? Your answer is probably here. Choose a question:

-Q. Is Song of the South officially available on DVD?
+Q. Is Song of the South officially available on DVD/Blu-Ray?

-A. No, Song of the South is not officially available on DVD.
-Any DVDs or VCDs of Song of the South you may see for sale are bootleg (unauthorized) copies, so buy at your own risk.
+A. No, Song of the South is not officially available on DVD or Blu-Ray.
+Any DVDs, Blu-Rays or VCDs of Song of the South you may see for sale are bootleg (unauthorized) copies, so buy at your own risk.

 Q. Has Song of the South really been banned?

 A. No. This is one of the long-standing myths surrounding this movie.
 It has been said that the NAACP banned the movie, but that simply isn't true.
 The NAACP did show their disapproval of the portrayal of African-Americans in the film even when Song of the South was being produced, however there hasn't been any official "banning" going on anywhere.
 As far as we know, Disney has taken it upon themselves to withhold this movie from the public.
 Supposedly, the NAACP has no current position on the film.

 Q. Why can't I find this movie anywhere?

 A. You cannot find this movie anywhere because after Song of the South's last theatrical release in 1986, Disney decided not to re-release it again, most likely because of the movie's "racist" stigma (although there are no documented complaints stemming from the movie's 1986 theatrical release that I'm aware of.)
 The movie has been released on video and laserdisc in various foreign countries, but never in the United States.
 As of December 2001, Song of the South was withdrawn worldwide.